ashwwwin/furi/README.md

 #### Routes

-mcp-name == <(author/repo)|(alias)>

-- /api/<`mcp-name`>/status
+- /api/tools (to get a list of all available tools for all MCPs that are online) -

-- /api/<`mcp-name`>/restart
+- /api/`mcp-name`/status
-- /api/<`mcp-name`>/logs
+- /api/`mcp-name`/restart
-- /api/<`mcp-name`>/call
+- /api/`mcp-name`/logs
+- /api/`mcp-name`/tools (to get a list of all available tools for the defined MCP)

+`mcp-name` is either `author/repo` or `alias`.

 ## Closing notes

 If you've made it this far in the documentation, I hope you find Furikake useful and time saving.
-I built this for fun, and a way for me to work MCP's easily.
+I built this for fun, and a way for me to work with MCP's more hands on.
 If you wish to contribute, feel free.

-If you think this is a good idea, please star the repo!
+If you think this is a good idea, please star the repo.
 If you think this is a bad idea, please star the repo and leave a comment.